Theta Delta Sigma

 Theta Delta Sigma Society, Inc. (ΘΔΣ) is a national gender inclusive multicultural fraternal organization founded in 2001 at the University at Buffalo (SUNY).
 Theta Delta Sigma is a non-partisan and non-sectarian organization that has been "a partner in the values-based fraternal movement".

 History

 Theta Delta Sigma Society was established at the State University of New York, Buffalo on April 15, 2001, and recognized by the university as an official and organizing group on campus the same semester.
-The fourteen founders of That Delta Sigma Society are Jamel Catoe, Ritchie Chavez, Kimberly Cheng, Gilbert Chu, Yvonne Gong, Michael Liu, Cecilia Mejia, Brian Phillips, Naudeya Richards, Melissa Tang, Joey Tsao, Iris Wangpataravanich, Jim Wong, and Judy Wong:
+The fourteen founders of That Delta Sigma Society were:

 The society was formed as a mixed-gender group that celebrates multiculturalism.
 Its members are referred to as the Transcendent Siblings, although some individuals may prefer brother or sister.

 On March 23, 2003, Theta Delta Sigma was recognized under the laws of the State of New York as a non-profit organization as Theta Delta Sigma Society, Incorporated.
 The society has grown beyond the University at Buffalo to include entities across several states.